Artificial intelligence industry in China: Judicial system

 In 2019, the city of Hangzhou established a pilot program artificial intelligence-based Internet Court to adjudicate disputes related to ecommerce and internet-related intellectual property claims.
 Parties appear before the court via videoconference and AI evaluates the evidence presented and applies relevant legal standards.

 Because some controversial cases that drew public criticism for their low punishments have been withdrawn from China Judgments Online, there are concerns about whether AI based on fragmented judicial data can reach unbiased decisions.
 Zhang Linghan, professor of law at the China University of Political Science and Law, writes that AI-technology companies may erode judicial power.
-Some scholars argued that “increasing party leadership, political oversight, and reducing the discretionary space of judges are intentional goals of SCR [smart court reform]."
+Some scholars argue that “increasing party leadership, political oversight, and reducing the discretionary space of judges are intentional goals of SCR [smart court reform]."